Fifa criticised for letting Qatar ‘run the show’ over LGBTQ+ protest threats

 Foreign Secretary James Cleverly said gay rights is an issue he has “brought up over a number of years” with Qatar.

-“The Qataris know how seriously we take this issue and they have taken real steps to ensure that gay football fans are safe and do feel secure and can enjoy the football.”

-But several LGBT+ supporters have opted not to travel to the tournament in a country where homosexuality is still illegal.
+But some LGBT+ supporters have opted not to travel to the tournament in a country where homosexuality is still illegal.

 Downing Street said it is closely monitoring the treatment of UK fans at the World Cup.